Félix Hernández: 2013 season: Contract extension and fourth All-Star Game

-On February 13, 2013, Hernández signed a seven-year extension with the Mariners worth $175 million, voiding the final two years of his previous deal and including a team option for 2020.
-The contract made him the highest-paid pitcher in Major League history until it was surpassed by the $180 million extension signed by Justin Verlander of the Detroit Tigers in March 2013.
+On February 13, 2013, Hernández signed a seven-year extension with the Mariners worth $175 million, voiding the final two years of his previous extension and including a team option for 2020.
+The contract made him the highest-paid pitcher in major league history until it was surpassed by the $180 million extension signed by Justin Verlander of the Detroit Tigers in March 2013.

 On April 22 in a 7–1 win against the Houston Astros, Hernández recorded his 100th career win.
-In that game Hernández pitched six innings allowed five hits, walked one and struck out nine.
-On July 6, 2013, Hernández was selected to his fourth All-star game.
-He pitched in the fourth inning, and let up one hit, but no runs were scored.
-Hernández had a bad August, going 1–4 with a 5.82 ERA and a .281 OBA.
-He made only 3 starts in September while trying to rest his oblique.
+In that game, he pitched six innings, allowed five hits, walked one and struck out nine.
+On July 6, Hernández was selected to his fourth All-Star Game.
+He pitched in the fourth inning, and allowed one hit but no runs.
+Hernández had a bad August, going 1–4 with a 5.82 ERA and a .281 on-base percentage.
+He made only three starts in September while trying to rest his oblique.
 In 31 starts in 2013, Hernández went 12–10 with a 3.04 ERA and 22 quality starts, striking out 216 in 204 1/3 innings.
-He was 5th in the American League in strikeouts, and 6th in ERA.
+He was fifth in the AL in strikeouts and sixth in ERA.